---

 ## Shared Infrastructure vs. Division Autonomy

 The biggest architectural decision was how much infrastructure to share.
-Too much sharing creates coupling - a deployment in one division can break another.
-Too little sharing creates duplication - you end up maintaining four copies of everything.
+Too much sharing creates coupling, where a deployment in one division can break another.
+Too little sharing creates duplication, where you end up maintaining four copies of everything.

 We settled on a model I call **shared platform, autonomous services**: